USA

 Compliance

-International standards, compliance with which is stated in the characteristics of this brand of oil.
-In modern brands of oil the following options may be found:
+International standards that are claimed to be met in the specifications of this brand of oil.
+In modern oil brands, the following options may be found:

-— API is a standard developed in the USA by the American Petroleum Institute.
-Provides two separate classifications - for gasoline ( API SG, SH, SJ, SL, SM, SN, SN Plus) and for diesel engines ( API CI-4, CH-4, CG-4, CF, CE, CD); in the first case, the first letter in the standard designation is S (for example, API SL), in the second it is C (for example, API CI-4).
-If the oil is suitable for both types of engines, a double designation is used - for example, API SL/CI-4; in this case, the index of the type for which the oil is best suited is put first (in our example, this is gasoline).
-The standard also includes the classification of two-stroke engines - TA, TB, TC, TC+, TD.
+— API — standard developed in the USA by the American Petroleum Institute.
+It provides for two separate classifications — for gasoline (API SG, SH, SJ, SL, SM, SN, SN RC, SN Plus, SN Plus RC, SP, SP RC, SP Plus), SQ and for diesel engines (API CI-4, CH-4, CG-4, CF, CE, CD); in the first case, the standard designation starts with the letter S (for example, API SL), in the second with C (for example, API CI-4).
+If the oil is suitable for both types of engines, a dual designation is used — for example, API SL/CI-4; in this case, the index of the type for which the oil is best suited is placed first (in our example it's gasoline).
+The standard also includes a classification for two-str...oke engines — TA, TB, TC, TC+, TD.

-— ACEA is a standard used by the association of European automakers of the same name,...an alternative to the American API.
-Includes three classes: A/B - all oils developed before 2004 for different types of engines.
-Actually, until 2004 there were two classes here - A for gasoline engines and B for diesel engines; then they were combined ( A1/B1, A3/B3, A3/B4 and A5/B5).
-However, separate designations can still be used.
-C - oils for all types of engines, meeting the Euro-4 environmental standard and compatible with additional equipment such as catalysts and particulate filters.
-APEA C1, C2, C3, C4 and C5 occur.
-E - a separate class for diesel engines of heavy equipment, including special ones.
-It is marked APEA E4, E6, E7 and E9.
+— ACEA — standard used by the European Automobile Manufacturers Association, alternative to the American API.
+It includes three classes: A/B — all oils developed before 2004 for different engine types.
+In fact, before 2004, there were two classes here — A for gasoline engines and B for diesel; then they were combined (A1/B1, A3/B3, A3/B4 and A5/B5).
+However, separate designations may still be used.
+C — oils for all types of engines that comply with the Euro-4 environmental standard and are compatible with additional equipment such as catalysts and particulate filters.
+They include APEA C1, C2, C3, C4 and C5.
+E — a separate class for diesel engines of heavy machinery, including special equipment.
+They are marked with APEA E4, E6, E7 and E9.

-— JASO — developed by the Japanese Auto Standards Association.
-It is one of the main modern standards for oils for gasoline motorcycle engines, within this purpose it has two classes - F for two-stroke engines, namely FA, FB, FC, FD and M for four-stroke (subclass MA for wet clutch MA-1 and MA -2, MB for dry).
-As well as a new GLV-1 approval for ultra-efficient gasoline engines and hybrid power plants.
+— JASO — developed by the Japanese Automobile Standards Association.
+It is one of the main modern standards for oils for gasoline motorcycle engines and within this purpose has two classes — F for two-stroke engines, namely FA, FB, FC, FD and M for four-stroke (subclass MA for wet clutch MA-1 and MA-2, MB for dry clutch).
+Also the new approval GLV-1 for ultra-efficient gasoline engines and hybrid power units.

-— ILSAC is a standard created jointly by the American and Japanese Automobile Manufacturers Associations.
-Used for oils designed for passenger cars with gasoline engines.
-There are only five ILSAC categories ( GF-2, GF-3, GF-4, GF-5, GF-6A), in general they are similar to certain API categories (see above), but differ in increased requirements for energy saving and limitation of harmful emissions .
+— ILSAC — standard created jointly by the American and Japanese Automobile Manufacturers Associations.
+It is used for oils designed for passenger cars with gasoline engines.
+There are five categories of ILSAC (GF-2, GF-3, GF-4, GF-5, GF-6A, GF-6B, GF-7A, GF-7B), they are generally similar to certain API categories (see above), but differ in increased energy-saving requirements and emission limitations.

-A list of specific oil standards recommended by the manufacturer for a particular engine is usually indicated in the official vehicle specifications.
-Note that many standards are interchangeable; compatibility data (as well as a description of each individual category) can be found in specialized sources.
+A list of specific oil standards recommended by the manufacturer for a particular engine is usually indicated in the official specifications of the vehicle.
+Note that many standards are interchangeable; information on compatibility (as well as a description of each individual category) can be found in specialized sources.

 Approvals Opel, GM